-Whenever possible, the headteacher or Chair of Governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.
+Whenever possible, the Headteacher or Chair of Governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.

-If the behaviour continues, the headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
-For complainants who excessively contact Holy Cross Catholic High School causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
-This will be reviewed after six months.
+If the behaviour continues, the Headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
+For complainants who excessively contact Holy Cross Catholic High School causing a significant level of disruption, we may specify methods of communication and limit communication.
+A warning letter will be issued in the first instance.